amt8u/hugo-blog/content/posts/learning-typescript-in-2023-part3-classes-and-interfaces/index.md

-# Excerpt
+---
+title : Learning Typescript in 2023 part 3 - Classes and Interfaces
+url : learning-typescript-in-2023-part-3-classes-and-interfaces
-In this article we will learn about how classes
+summary : In this article we will understand how we can build classes and interfaces in typescript
+author: amt8u
+date : 2024-02-23
+draft : false
+tags : ['typescript', 'javascript', 'nodejs']
+---

 # Classes